Posted by Jason Sherrill on 12/8/2015

 Posted by Jason Sherrill on 11/18/2015

-When planning your new website, did you consider how easily visually impaired users can interact with your technology?
+When planning your new bank or credit union website, did you consider how easily visually impaired users can interact with your technology?
 If not, then you may have missed an important opportunity to service valuable members.
-Web site teams often overlook the need to make the site accessible for those members with disabilities, especially those who are visually impaired.
+Website owners often overlook the need to make the site accessible for those members with disabilities, especially those who are visually impaired.

-Keeping users with disabilities in mind when designing your web site will not only allow you to serve more customers, but it may also help to build loyalty amongst this important user group.
-Similar to adding sidewalk ramps to your building, you can also add “ramps” to your web site.
+Keeping users with disabilities in mind when designing your website will not only allow you to serve more customers, but it may also help to build loyalty amongst this important user group.
+Similar to adding sidewalk ramps to your building, you can also add “ramps” to your website by implementing WCAG 2.0 accessibility standards into your website.

 Posted by Jason Sherrill on 11/13/2015